maestroi/NimiqDockerPool/README.md

 - second `git clone https://github.com/maestroi/NimiqDockerPool.git` in the /root directory.
 - change with `nano setup.sh` the configuration where it states #changeme.
 - and finaly run `bash setup.sh` and watch the magic happen.
+- Have fun :)

 ## Run
 Run `sudo docker-compose up --build -d`, this is done in /home/USER/node directory of the created user.

+## LIMITED SUPPORT.
+there is limited support on this project, i will keep it up to date if i feel like it :-).

+Donations on: NQ29 Q4X7 JS4A 5Y7E 6ATR B44S 5FMC UNMR 3A2H are appreciated.

 # Changes:
 Added: